Science Working Groups

 SWG - Outreach (Chair: Graziella Branduardi-Raymont, MSSL/UCL)

 Much discussion and activity is taking place generating contacts with organisations promoting science in primary and secondary schools, holding workshops and promoting careers in science, focusing on SMILE as a practical example of how space projects are developed, and encouraging pupils to follow its progress to launch and beyond.
-The WG is happy to share presentations on SMILE and outreach material and welcomes their use targeted to engage more cohorts of students.
+Many of these public engagement initiatives are similar to those organised in the context of other space missions.
+A White Paper has been produced which collates the approaches taken in the UK and provides recommendations for best practice.
+The WG is happy to share presentations on SMILE and outreach material (password protected) and welcomes their use targeted to engage more cohorts of students.

 SWG - Modelling (Co-Chairs: Hyunju Connor, Univ. of Alaska, and Tianran Sun, NSSC/CAS)